LaxarJS/laxar/docs/manuals/adapters.md

   The argument is a config map, currently only having an `onBeforeControllerCreation` function as single property.
   This function acts as integration point for widget tests and should be called by the adapter just before the controller is instantiated.
   It expects the `environment` as first and all readily prepared injections for the widget as second argument.

   When instantiating the widget controller, the adapter must provide it with the `context` from the widget loader environment.
   Because the view has not been setup at this point in time, the adapter should not yet manipulate the anchor element, nor make it available to the widget controller.

-* `domAttachTo`: called with a widget area as the first argument, and an optional (template) html string as the second argument.
+* `domAttachTo`: called with a widget area as the first argument, and an optional (template) HTML string as the second argument.
   The adapter is supposed to instantiate the template based on its implementation technology, and to associate it to the widget controller.
   Depending on the technology, this may happen through binding, for example through the shared _scope_ created by the _angular_ adapter.
   Alternatively, the adapter may call some technology-specific API of the controller and hand over the template.